Non-Hodgkin lymphoma in children

 The Cancer Council in your state or territory offers information and support for people with cancer.
 Call 13 11 20.

 The Leukaemia Foundation provides information and free services to people with lymphoma.

-CanTeen helps children aged 12 to 20 with cancer.
+Canteen helps children aged 12 to 25 affected by cancer.
 To talk to a health professional about information and support for young people, call 1800 835 932.

 The Children’s Cancer Foundation provides family support and information about the latest treatments.